 Many scholars disagree since it is doubtful that such a thing as general intelligence exists.
 Intelligence is an encompassing term.
 Many people feel that intelligence includes creativity, persistent curiosity, and success.
 Consider, for example, that James Watson, the discoverer of DNA, has an IQ of about 115 — about the IQ of most college students.
 He claims that his great success was due to his persistent curiosity, something not measured by IQ tests.

 IQ tests are poor indicators of many attributes of this nature.
 Generally, IQ tests seem to measure common skills and abilities, most of which are acquired in school.
 Thus, in opposition to the idea of general intelligence, the concept of “multiple intelligences” came into being.

 One intelligence or many?

 Undoubtedly, the man who stands out from the crowd for formally introducing the idea of multiple intelligences was L.L.
 Thurstone (1887-1955).
-Thurstone was a mathematician who had been hired to work in Thomas Edison’s laboratory.
-Thurstone soon became aware that Edison seemed completely unable to comprehend mathematics.
+Thurstone was a mathematician hired to work in Thomas Edison’s laboratory.
+Thurstone soon became aware that Edison seemed utterly unable to comprehend mathematics.
 This led Thurstone to conclude that, rather than a single quality called general intelligence, there must be many kinds of intelligence, perhaps each unrelated to the other.
-Thurstone believed that if a person was intelligent in one area it didn’t necessarily mean that he would be intelligent in another.
+Thurstone believed that if a person was intelligent in one area, it didn’t necessarily mean he would be smart in another.